will-loves-coding82/CUDAatScaleProject/README.md

 ## Technical Architecture
 To optimize throughput and minimize latency, the implementation utilizes several specific CUDA memory hierarchies and strategies:

-- The Gaussian weights are cached in Constant/Texture Memory.
+- The Gaussian weights are cached in Constant/Texture Memory with a configurable `KERNEL_SIZE` defined in the program's header files.
 This leverages the dedicated hardware-level cache on the GPU, significantly reducing global memory traffic during the frequent read operations required for the convolution stencil.
 - The convolution is implemented as a "valid" transformation, meaning no artificial padding is applied.
 Consequently, the output image dimensions are reduced by a factor proportional to the kernel radius.
 - The workload is partitioned into a 2D grid of thread blocks, where each thread calculates the weighted average for a single pixel, maximizing the occupancy of the GPU's Streaming Multiprocessors (SMs).
 ## Before